Scott Friedman

 scorecard

-Revenue cycle management companies have to provide complete visibility and transparency into their processes and success rates in engaging payers and patients.
-After all, you’ve partnered with them to help your treatment center succeed.
-Drug and alcohol addiction treatment centers are typically leaving 20-30% of their earned revenue unearned.
-Treatment centers often are unaware of the top key performance indicators (KPIs) that should be monitored to ensure consistency in collections and drive accountability including:
+If outsourcing is preferred, RCM companies must provide complete visibility and transparency into their processes and success rates in engaging payers and patients (as done by ADSRCM).
+Besides getting maximized revenue, the RCM company must report on the top key performance indicators (KPIs) that should be monitored to ensure consistency in collections and drive accountability including:

 • Bill Charge Lag Times